Search information pages

 - Book reviews - short summaries of the strengths and weaknesses of a book.
 They should evaluate its overall usefulness to the intended audience.

-Edited by Greg Martin and Emma Pitchforth, Globalization and Health is supported by an expert Editorial Board.
+Edited by Greg Martin, Globalization and Health is supported by an expert Editorial Board.

 Authors will be able to check the progress of their manuscript through the submission system at any time by logging into My Globalization and Health, a personalized section of the site.